dylanjustice/gatsby-resume/src/pages/index.md

       dates: August 2021 - Present
       title: Consulting Site Reliability Engineer
       responsibilities:
-          - Defined platform architecture standards across AWS and Azure, focusing on reliability, scalability, and developer enablement.
+          - Pioneered LexisNexis's first SLO program, leading vision, architecture, and implementation from the ground up.
+Partnered with engineering and operations teams to define SLIs representing critical customer journeys for the Protege AI product release, and designed error budget policies that balanced accountability with developer buy-in.
+Reached initial production deployment before organizational priorities shifted.
+          - Defined the SRE strategic pillars and engagement model for a team of 16 Site Reliability Engineers.
+          - Designed and operated the central OpenTelemetry collector infrastructure supporting the organization's migration from Datadog to Coralogix, evolving the platform from an ECS Fargate deployment to a production EKS StatefulSet.
+Responsible for collector configuration, routing pipelines, and sampling strategy across the global observability stack.
+          - Engineered a Splunk logs-to-metrics Prometheus exporter to bridge observability gaps for legacy-instrumented services, and deployed a Kubernetes-hosted Prometheus TSDB with Thanos for 13+ months of long-term SLO metric storage - projecting ~$15K total cost over 3 years as the program scales to hundreds of services.
+          - Established and maintained a centralized developer portal using Backstage, consolidating over 700 runbooks from disparate Confluence pages into a git-backed TechDocs system with audit processes.
+Implemented software templates for Lambda, ECS, and EKS services encoding standard deployment patterns for developer self-service.
+          - Built a Terraform module registry of 95 standardized modules covering AWS and other providers, forming the foundation for organization-wide IaC reuse.
+Modules were adopted as the basis of a separate team's MassDriver platform implementation.
-          - Standardized GitOps workflows using ArgoCD ApplicationSets, allowing seamless workload onboarding and deployment consistency across business units.
+          - Standardized GitOps workflows using ArgoCD ApplicationSets, enabling seamless workload onboarding and consistent deployment patterns across business units.
+Patterns were adopted as the standard for EKS service delivery.
-          - Designed and implemented an organization-wide observability framework using OpenTelemetry, reducing APM costs by 30% and improving trace correlation and sampling efficiency.
-          - Led the technical design and operational readiness of AI-based products leveraging AWS Bedrock and Azure OpenAI, supporting multi-region deployments and data residency compliance.
-          - Developed a CloudFormation Resource Extension to integrate Coralogix alerting, enabling automated deployment of RED metrics via IaC pipelines.
+          - Developed a CloudFormation Resource Extension integrating Coralogix alerting, enabling automated deployment of RED metrics via IaC pipelines.
-          - Established a Terraform module registry with automated testing via Terratest, documentation, and CI/CD pipelines for scalable IaC reuse.
+          - Developed a centralized event-driven system normalizing CloudWatch, Azure Monitor, Splunk, and Coralogix events into a unified schema for incident routing and automation.
-          - Served as Incident Commander for the global platform, leading technical resolution of high-impact production incidents and postmortem retrospectives.
+          - Served as Incident Commander for the global platform throughout tenure, leading technical resolution of high-impact production incidents and driving systemic improvement through postmortem retrospectives.
-          - Embedded on Azure Architecture Team to establish best practices, governance patterns, and secure design for multi-tenant workloads.
+          - Embedded on Azure Architecture Team to establish governance patterns and secure design standards for multi-tenant workloads.
-          - Developed a centralized event-driven system unifying CloudWatch, Azure Monitor, Splunk, and Coralogix events into a normalized schema for automation and incident routing.
-          - Built an internal developer portal using Backstage to promote platform standardization, service catalog awareness, and onboarding automation.
-          - Pioneered LexisNexis's first SLO program across a global estate of hundreds of services; led vision and implementation, onboarding 3 teams with 6 defined SLOs and conducting user experience interviews to ensure error budgets reflect genuine customer impact rather than infrastructure proxies.
-          - Engineered a Splunk logs-to-metrics Prometheus exporter to bridge observability gaps for teams without native instrumentation, and deployed a Kubernetes-hosted Prometheus TSDB with Thanos for 13+ months of long-term recording rule storage — projecting ~$15K total cost over 3 years as the program scales to hundreds of services.
-          - Established an engineer-centric SLO adoption model, designing error budget policies that deliver direct value to development teams; this critical insight ensures the program sustains buy-in and operates effectively at organizational scale.
+          - Led technical design and operational readiness of AI-based products on AWS Bedrock and Azure OpenAI, supporting multi-region deployments and data residency compliance.

     - company: andculture
       location: Harrisburg, PA
       dates: January 2018 - August 2021
       title: Senior Software Engineer / Technical Lead
       responsibilities:
+          - Architected and developed NFPA LiNK, a digital content platform that transformed NFPA's fire safety code library from physical print distribution to an online and offline accessible platform for electricians and safety professionals.
+Built on .NET Core, React, and MS SQL Server using Onion architecture for long-term maintainability.
           - Led a team of 5 engineers delivering large-scale web applications for clients including UPMC Pinnacle, PA Courts, and Commonwealth Charter Academy.
-          - Architected and developed NFPA’s digital transformation platform using .NET Core, React, and MS SQL Server, applying Onion architecture for maintainability and scalability.
           - Managed AWS infrastructure and CI/CD automation using Elastic Beanstalk, Jenkins, and S3 to streamline deployments and reduce release lead times.
           - Implemented trunk-based development workflows and continuous integration pipelines to reduce delivery friction across multiple teams.
           - Supported Azure and Sitefinity CMS deployments using Terraform and Azure DevOps, enabling consistent and automated multi-environment releases.